Highly polar molecules consisting of a copper or silver atom interacting with an alkali-metal or alkaline-earth-metal atom: Computational details

 where $\alpha_{A(B)}(i\omega)$ is the dynamic electric dipole polarizbility of the $A(B)$ atom at the imaginary frequency $i\omega$.
 The dynamic polarizabilities at the imaginary frequency of the alkali-metal and alkaline-earth-metal atoms are taken from Ref.~\cite{DerevienkoADNDT10}, whereas the dynamic polarizabilities of the Cu and Ag atoms are constructed as a sum over states using experimental energies~\cite{nist} and transition dipole moments from Refs.~\cite{TopcuPRA06,ZhangPRA08}.

-The permanent electric dipole moments and static electric dipole and quadrupole polarizabilities are calculated with the finite field approach using the RCCSD(T) method.
+The permanent electric dipole moments and static electric dipole and quadrupole polarizabilities are calculated with the finite field approach using the RCCSD(T) method (for the $X^1\Sigma^+$ states of the $AM$Cu and $AM$Ag using the RCCSD(T) and MRCISD methods and merged similarly as potential energy curves).
 The $z$ axis is chosen along the internuclear axis, oriented from the Cu or Ag atom to the alkali-metal or alkaline-earth-metal atom.
+The vibrationally averaged dipole moments are calculated as expectation values of $R$-dependent dipole moment functions with radial vibrational wavefunction.

 All electronic structure calculations are performed with the \textsc{Molpro} package of \textit{ab initio} programs~\cite{Molpro,MOLPRO-WIREs}.
 Vibrational eigenenergies and eigenstates are calculated using numerically exact diagonalization of the Hamiltonian for the nuclear motion within the discrete variable representation (DVR) on the non-equidistant grid~\cite{TiesingaPRA98}.
 Atomic masses of the most abundant isotopes are assumed.